tobyink/rust-tada/README.md

 Usage: tada archive [OPTIONS]

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
+  -f, --file <FILE>       The path or URL for todo.txt -l, --local             Look for files in local directory only
-      --done-file <FILE>  the path or URL for done.txt --colour            coloured output
+      --done-file <FILE>  The path or URL for done.txt --colour            Coloured output
-      --no-colour         plain output
+      --no-colour         Plain output
   -h, --help              Print help information
 ```